AndrewPaulLund/cs205project/README.md

 **3. Load Balancing**

+Our load balancing simulation results are shown below.
+As suspected, the ascending order sorting strategy resulted in the least amount of CPU idle time

 - discuss impact of different strategies
 - discuss differences between how DNA and RNA behaved.
 - dicuss proportion of idle time
 - discuss impact on speedup
 - discuss heterogeneity between RNA1 and RNA2.
 Curves look very different.
 - emphasize how much improvement we can get from Best vs. Original and Best vs. worst case.